 It is also color-coded with the left cable using a slightly darker pigment over the lighter right side so it is pretty easy to pick out which is left and which is right.
 Much preferable to tiny l/r labels you normally get at the base of the chassis stem on other IEMs.

 Changing from the BT module to wired and back again is a simple case of detaching the MMCX connectors at the y-split and re-attaching on the left and right balanced outputs on the BT module.

 This is the value add and provides a very interesting option to the Flares Pro.
 The wireless protocol is a healthy Bluetooth aptX 4.1 capable of delivering up to 16BIT 48/96kHz with a rated 10 hours of playback time and 150 hours standby time.
 Charging time is 2 hours with a 15m unhindered range.
 Real-world usage during our review period got 9 plus hours so it is pretty close to spec.

 Sadly, aptX-HD was not possible at the time though, to be honest, there are not a huge amount of gear out there taking advantage of aptX-HD.
 Far more likely to find an aptX capable DAP such as the Cayin N3 or FiiO X7 which pairs very well indeed with the Flares Pro in BT mode.

-Unusually for a BT module Flare Audio have created a balanced design rather than a standard single ended in-line module.
+Unusually for a BT module Flare Audio has created a balanced design rather than a standard single-ended in-line module.
 The balanced design is terminated with individual left-right MMCX connectors at the top of the stiffened plastic module.
 The cable then extends from the MMCX connectors to the rubber joints just underneath the driving housing.

 Outside of the audio quality, it will provide typical communication and playback functionality including play, pause, forward and previous select as well as voice control, receiving calls and volume adjustments.